kyleLesack/sv_calling_benchmarking/README.md

 To compare calling variants using a shortread data with longread data, the longread pipeline with FusorSV is available [here](fusorsv_longread).

+To compare the results from CeNDR data, the longread with FusorSV pipelie is available [here](cendr).

 [The pipeline steps are explained here.](shortread/pipeline_explanation.md)